revolist/revogrid-docs/kanban/use-cases/product-delivery.md

 ## Use WIP to improve flow, not judge people

 Column and swimlane limits should start a conversation about finishing work, missing decisions, or overloaded specialists.
 They should not become a score for individuals.
-RevoKanban lets the surrounding product decide whether a limit warns or blocks a move.
+RevoGrid Kanban lets the surrounding product decide whether a limit warns or blocks a move.

 ## Keep system ownership clear